 Drunk on natural beauties?
 Married to the idea of being amidst exotic wildlife?
 A flight to the United Kingdom puts you on the right path.
 An affluent heritage replete with ample wildlife and lively culture, Britain’s inland waterways reputation surely precedes it.
 Attractive beyond compare, British waterways are more than a beautiful piece of water bodies.

-British Waterways Places to Visit and things to do includes boating, Canoeing and kayaking, Fishing, Museums and other attractions.
+Things to do in British Waterways includes boating, Canoeing and kayaking, Fishing, Museums and other attractions.
 Also visit Albert Dock and Liverpool Canal Link, Aldermaston Wharf, Anderton Boat Lift Visitor Centre, Audlem and Avoncliff Aqueduct.
 Don’t forget to visit Canal Museum, Stoke Bruerne.

 The numerous canals and rivers mean different things to different people, a short-cut to work, an idling away spot and admiring the panoramic views or just walking the dog by the waterside.